austinsonger/AutoPilot-for-POAM/docs/moveResolvedVulnerabilities.md

 # moveResolvedVulnerabilities Function

-## Overview
-This function automates the process of identifying and moving resolved vulnerabilities from the "Open POA&M Items" sheet to the "Closed POA&M Items" sheet in a Google Spreadsheet.
+> This function automates the process of identifying and moving resolved vulnerabilities from the "Open POA&M Items" sheet to the "Closed POA&M Items" sheet in a Google Spreadsheet.
 It compares the current scan results from AWS Inspector and Tenable with entries in the open sheet.

 ## Key Steps
 1. **Retrieve Required Sheets**: